What Is Intrapersonal Intelligence: Importance & Tips

 • Capacity for self-motivation and self-regulation: People with intrapersonal intelligence are able to motivate themselves from within and regulate their own behavior and emotions.

-• Awareness of personal strengths and weaknesses: People with intrapersonal intelligence have a good understanding of their own strengths and weaknesses, which helps them make better decisions and set more realistic goals.
+• Awareness of personal strengths and weaknesses: People with intrapersonal intelligence understand their own strengths and weaknesses well, which helps them make better decisions and set more realistic goals.

 • The tendency towards introspection and reflection: People with intrapersonal intelligence tend to be reflective and introspective, which helps them develop a greater understanding of themselves and make better decisions.